 Do not make anyone the source of happiness

-As mentioned in Why do we feel so good when we are in love? and You do not need anyone to feel loved, when we are in love, we align with our source energy.
+As mentioned in Why do we feel so good when we are in love? and True love comes from your own source energy within, when we are in love, we align with our source energy.
 We naturally feel wonderful because we are in alignment with source, not because we are in love with a special person.
 The source of happiness lies in your union with your own source.

 Unfortunately, many of us are unaware of this.
 As a result, we cling to the object of love and develop attachment.
 Many of us tend to erroneously associate attachment with love.
 Many of us would love to hear somebody say that he or she cannot live without us.
 Many of us would like to “possess” the other person.
 When love becomes attachment, it cannot help but undermine our own power.